-adequate for rapid seed germination.
+Cultural management practices that reduce damage by wireworms to planted sorghum seed also reduce damage by red imported fire ant.
+Use seed with good vigor and plant into a well-prepared seedbed when soil temperature and moisture are adequate for rapid seed germination.
 Firmly pack covering soil to prevent easy access of fire ants to planted seed and thus reduce damage by fire ants.
-Insecticidetreated seed as described for wireworms is effective against red imported fire ants.
-Gaucho®-treated seed or in-furrow, at-planting application of insecticide may provide effective control.
+Insecticide-treated seed as described for wireworms is effective against red imported fire ants.
+Planting seed treated with Gaucho® or Cruiser® or in-furrow, at-planting application of insecticide may provide effective control.

-White grubs

-Phyllophaga crinita and others
+White grubs Phyllophaga crinita and others